bmelly/discreteQ/README.md

 Example 2: confidence bands for quantile treatment effect functions
 -------------------------------------------------------------------

-If a treatment variable is provided in the argument d but the argument decomposition is set to FALSE, then `discreteQ()` provides uniform bands that cover jointly the quantile functions of the treated and control outcomes and the quantile treatment effect functions.
+If a treatment variable is provided in the argument `d` but the argument `decomposition` is set to `FALSE`, then `discreteQ()` provides uniform bands that cover jointly the quantile functions of the treated and control outcomes and the quantile treatment effect functions.

-If regressors are provided in the argument x, then the conditional distribution function of the outcome given the covariates is estimated separately in the control and treated group using distribution regression.
+If regressors are provided in the argument `x`, then the conditional distribution function of the outcome given the covariates is estimated separately in the control and treated group using distribution regression.
 In a second step, `discreteQ()` estimates the counterfactual distributions that we would observe if all observations were not treated or treated by integrating the estimated conditional distributions over the distribution of the regressors in the whole sample.
 The estimated quantile treatment effect function has a causal interpretation if the treatment is randomized conditionally on the control variable (or can be treated as if it were).

 Let's consider a second artificial example: